Finnish Course for immigrants

-The Finnish Bible Institute organises a course titled As a Christian in Finland covering one academic year.
-The course aims to familiarise students with the history of Finland as well as the Finnish society and culture, the Bible and the Lutheran faith and the church.
-Students also have the opportunity to improve their computer skills if needed and to complete the National Certificate of Language Proficiency exam in Finnish (YKI-testi), depending on their skill level.
+The Finnish Bible Institute organizes a course titled As a Christian in Finland covering one academic year.
+The course aims to familiarize students with the history of Finland as well as the Finnish society and culture, the Bible and the Lutheran faith and the church.
+Students also have the opportunity to improve their computer skills if needed.
 Students receive help with applying for studies and looking for possible jobs.
 The scope of the studies is to offer knowledge and skills together with a Christian environment and in this way the course is aiming at smoothing the way for an immigrant to integrate into Finland.
-The language of instruction is Finnish and a short period of familiarisation with work life is included in the studies.
+The language of instruction is Finnish and a short period of familiarization with work life is included in the studies.

-The course is part of non-formal adult education offered at a folk high school.
+The course is liberal adult education offered at a folk high school.